taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 # Shared Tree: Feature List

-This document lists and describes the major completed, in-progress, and planned features/functionality that comprises the Shared Tree project.
+This document lists and describes the major completed, in-progress, and planned functionality/features that comprise the Shared Tree project.
-This is not an exhaustive catalog of all features; it focuses primarily on those that enable key scenarios.
-It is also not meant to serve as a complete set of all future looking work.
+This is not an exhaustive catalog of all features or future-facing work; it focuses primarily on those that enable key scenarios.
 Shared Tree is an evolving project, and everyone interested in Fluid should feel empowered to bring their own voice to the conversation.

-See the [Shared Tree github readme](../README.md) for a more technical overview.
-See the [project overview](docs/project%20overview.md) for a high-level overview of the project and its status.
+See the [Shared Tree primer](./primer.md) for a non-technical overview.
+See the [project overview](docs/project%20overview.md) to gain an understanding of the project and its status.

 # Features